 Note: Holders of dual citizenship are not disqualified if they are otherwise qualified.

-To nominate, you must give a written nomination and a deposit of $250.00 to the Returning Officer for the district or region.
+To nominate in the Legislative Assembly, you must give a written nomination and a deposit of $250.00 to the Electoral Commission or Returning Officer for the district.

 Returning Officers can receive nominations at any time after the issue of the writ for the election until 12 noon on the day nominations close.

-The deposit is returned after the election if the candidate gains more than 4% of the total valid first preference votes in an election or dies before 6:00pm on polling day.
+The deposit is returned after the election if the candidate or group gains more than 4% of the total valid first preference votes in an election or if the candidate passes away before 6:00pm on polling day.

 When a deposit is not returned, it is forfeited.
 A candidate may withdraw a nomination up to the hour of nomination, but forfeits the deposit.